paritytech/polkadot/roadmap/parachains.md

 Category: Runtime

 In Polkadot, a bad parachain group can force inclusion of an invalid or unavailable parachain block.
-It is the job of fishermen to detect those blocks and report them to the runtime.
+It is the job of approval checkers to detect those blocks and report them to the runtime.
 This item is about the report handler

 The W3F-research writeup on availability/validity provides a high-level view of the dispute resolution process: [Availability and Validity — Research at W3F](https://research.web3.foundation/en/latest/polkadot/Availability_and_Validity.html)